jhonathanc/snes9x/README.md

 5) smscddvd (Clone repository at "https://github.com/jhonathanc/smscdvd" then "make && make install");

 6) modules.tgz: A tar.gz file with IRX files on root of it, renamed to modules.tgz.
+Put it inside "YOUR_FOLDER/snes9x/ps2/".